 She has worked in government and in private practice and has broad experience in advising large corporates, government, universities, research institutes, private clients and a range of New Zealand and international companies and creatives.

 Kate holds an LLB and LLM from Victoria University of Wellington, is a registered patent attorney and trade mark attorney in New Zealand and Australia.

-Kate is a board member of the Trans-Tasman Intellectual Property Attorney Board, a member of the New Zealand Institute of Patent Attorneys, the New Zealand Law Society and she is on the New Zealand Committee of the Intellectual Property Society of Australia and New Zealand and Women in Law Committee – Wellington District Law Society.
+Kate is a board member of the Trans-Tasman Intellectual Property Attorneys Board, a member of the New Zealand Intellectual Property Association, a committee member of the Intellectual Property Society of Australia and New Zealand, the Trade Marks Technical Focus Group, the Hearings Technical Focus Group, Intellectual Property Committee of the New Zealand Law Society, the Interview Panel of the New Zealand Law Society and a committee member of the Women in Law Committee - Wellington District Law Society.

 Kate works with Gibson Sheat as a consultant while continuing her own business Kate Duckworth Intellectual Property Law.